Image 1 of 1

 After fifteen years inside the profession – from law firm junior to General Counsel at a global tech company – I know what law schools don't tell you.
 I know the gap between what's promised and what's delivered.
 I know what you're actually buying when you sign up for a law degree.

-I know you deserve to understand all of it before the debt is locked in.
+I know you deserve to understand all of it.

 This guide is for you if: